cloudify-cosmo/cloudify-stage/backend/README.md

 ### Production

-In production stage backend server is started in cluster mode using [PM2 Runtime](https://pm2.io/runtime/) tool by `npm run start` script.
-Depending on value of `STAGE_BACKEND_INSTANCES` environmental variable value it starts on different number of vCPUs (0 for all).
+In production stage backend server is started by `npm run start` script.

 ### Development

 For a development puropses you can start backend in different modes using the following scripts:
-* `npm run devStart` - cluster (multi-instance) development mode
+* `npm run devStart` - single-instance development mode
-* `npm run prodStart` - multi-instance production mode in local environment - without Nginx web-server (it requires application build in `dist` folder to be in place - run `npm run build` in main folder to create it)
 * `npm run devTrace` - single-instance development mode with stack traces for process warnings
 * `npm run devDebug` - single-instance development mode with inspector started (see [Debugging guide](https://nodejs.org/en/docs/guides/debugging-getting-started/) for details)

-## Stopping

-You need to be aware that to stop stage backend server running in cluster mode you need to kill process manager.
-You can do that using `npm run stop` np script.

 ## Troubleshooting
 * In case of `npm run devStart` fails to run, please verify first that there are write permissions to `/var/log/cloudify/stage`.
-Also it possible to redirect the logs by changing the paths in `backend/ecosystem.config.js` to the desired location and restarting the backend.